ZhiyongJing/algorithm/src/main/resources/interview/tech/Behavior_Question/BQ.md

 ## 1. Introduce

 > Hello, I’m Jimmy.
-I’m a Senior Software Developer with a strong background in designing and developing data streaming, batched data processing systems, and distributed RESTful APIs.
-I'm very professinal  in big data, distributed computing, concurrency, and cloud such as AWS technologies.
+I’m a Senior Software engineer with a strong background in big data, distributed computing, concurrency, and cloud such as AWS.
 >
-> In my current role at BlackRock, I have developed robust and distributed backend RESTful APIs for Sales CRM data-driven solutions, ensuring high performance, scalability, and reliability.
-I aslo led team of 3 front end developers to buid up a full web applicationI.
-Additionally, I have led  data streaming process project  to inegrate the data from local to cloud projects by using Kafka, MessageQueue.Built up data pipelines on Airflow for data migration into Snowflake, and collaborated closely with cross-functional teams to deliver high-quality software solutions.
+> In my current role at BlackRock,  As data squad, I have developed robust and distributed backend RESTful APIs for Sales CRM data-driven solutions, ensuring high performance, scalability, and reliability.
+I aslo led 3 front end developers to buid up a full web applicationI.
+Additionally, I have led  data streaming process project  to inegrate the data from local to cloud projects by using Kafka, MessageQueue., I’m using Spark, HDFS, and python to built up data pipelines on Airflow for data migration into Snowflake.
 >
-> Previously I was working about 3 years at Vanguard Group, I leaded, designed and implemented large-scale distributed ETL pipelines in cloud for data migration and collaborated with the machine learning team to develop insightful business reports for guiding investment strategies.
+> Previously I was working about 3 years at Vanguard Group, I led, designed and implemented large-scale distributed data ETL pipelines in AWS cloud for data migration to guide the firm’s investment strategies.
+We were using Scala, Spark, Python and AWS techs such as CloudFormation, EMR, EC2, Glue ETL and S3.
 >
-> I’m graduated from Strony Brook University, majored in Compute Science.  and I own an AWS Certified Cloud Practitioner.
-My technical skills include expertise in Spring, Java, Python, Big data techs, and various database management systems, such as MSSQL  and Cassandra.
+> I’m graduated from Strony Brook University, majored in Compute Science.  and I also own an AWS Cloud certification.
+Totally, I’m  prfessional  in Spring, Java, Python, Kafka, MessageQueue,  Big data techs, and SQL database such as MSSQL  and nosql like Cassandra.
 >
-> I'm excited about the opportunity to discuss how my skills and experiences align with the goals of your team.
+> I'm excited about the opportunity and want to discuss how my skills and experiences align with the goals of the team.
 Thank you!

 ## 2. Questions

+### Why leave current firm

+I did many import projects  in the current postion to impact the firm’s sales.
+And I learn a lot from the team and firm.
+The only question is our entire division is not organized well and our report line is not stable.
+They are not evaluting the people  and outcome in correcct way.
+That is what I think.
+And I think as a software engineer, I must keep learning, keep growing.
+I need to find a new oppoptunity to gain my knowledge and skills.

 ### Why Amazon

 Amazon is is a great company, leading the world in online shopping.
 Personally, I'm a big fan of Amazon's online shopping.
 I almot go shopping on line in each week.
 As a software engineer, every time I’m shopping on the Amazon, I’m aloways thinking how the appliction is running bechine the screen, how the data are processing in the flow.
 When I’m reading the job descriptoin,  I think I’m the right person matched with job description and aligns with team’s need.
 I have confidence to do my contribution.
-And also, from personal technical perspective,  it will be a greate opportunity for me to learn form the team,  leaarn form the firm and grow up with the firm.
+And also, from personal technical perspective,  it will be a greate opportunity for me to learn form the team,  learn form the firm and grow up with the firm.

 ### **Tell me about a project that you are most proud of and the most challenging project you worked on**